isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 are collecting the approval letter for your MOE FAS Application.&nbsp;</p>
 <h4><strong>Taking Subjects at a More Demanding Level</strong></h4>
 <p>For students who qualify to take subjects at a more demanding level, a
-message will be sent via Parents Gateway by <strong>23 December 2025, 5:00 p.m.</strong>,
+message will be sent via PG by <strong>23 December 2025, 5:00 p.m.</strong>,
 and a response will be required.
 More information can be found in the<strong> </strong>
 <a href="/files/2026 Files/Sec_1_FSBB_Slides__2026_intake__final_.pdf" rel="noopener nofollow" target="_blank">attached slides</a><strong>.</strong>
 </p>
 <h4><strong>Higher Mother Tongue and other MTL (MTL in-lieu, NTIL &amp; Third Language)</strong></h4>
 <p>For students who qualify for Higher Mother Tongue, a message will be sent
-via Parents Gateway in the next few days, and a response will be required.
+via PG in the next few days, and a response will be required.
 <br>Please refer to the&nbsp;<a href="/files/2026 Files/2026_Sec_1_Registration_MTL_FAQ.pdf" rel="noopener nofollow" target="_blank">attached FAQ</a>&nbsp;for
 more information on Higher Mother Tongue, MTL in-lieu, NTIL and Third Language.
 &nbsp;</p>